Consent to Test

 No clinical diagnosis should be solely based on the test result and must be supported by a comprehensive judgment of the concerned physician, including clinical symptoms and other relevant test results.

 This testing is voluntary.
 It’s your choice to have this testing done on you.
-You may refuse to have the test performed at any time before the specimen (whole blood sample) is collected.
+You may refuse to have the test performed at any time before the specimen (swab or whole blood sample) is collected.

-There are several other tests for COVID-19 Antibody’s available in the UK.
+There are several other COVID-19 PCR, Antigen and Antibody tests available in the UK.
 We don’t know which tests work the best and cannot comment on their validity.
 You should consult your doctor for advice on the appropriateness of testing and the validity of available tests.

 By agreeing to this consent form, you explicitly consent to your personal data being collected and stored by XMedical Ltd and to XMedical Ltd processing your details for the purposes described.

-The Antibody test results are private and may be given only to you.
-We will keep all information about you private.
+Antibody test results are private and may be given only to you.
 There is a possibility that the government could request your test results.
 We would expect this participation to be voluntary but cannot confirm this.
 If the government makes it a legal requirement for us to disclose your test results we will follow all necessary steps to maintain your privacy, contact you immediately, keep you informed and involve you in any decisions.

 Whom you tell is up to you.
 Something to consider is that some people who have had the test may qualify or be disqualified from current and future government policies around the management of the COVID-19 pandemic, including the UK government’s isolation and social distancing policies and may be treated differently by employers.